wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 T>
 T> {lang="html",linenos=off}
 T> 		<a href="{% url 'show_category' category.slug %}">{{ category.name }}</a>

-W> ### Loading `staticfiles`
-W>
-W> Remember to add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
-If you don't, you'll get an error!
-Django template modules must be imported individually for each template that requires them.
-If you've programmed before, this works somewhat differently from object orientated programming languages such as Java, where imports cascade down inheriting classes.

 <!-->
 ![A class diagram demonstrating how your templates should inherit from